Luxo736/CallumChalmers29-crispy-disco/README.md

 2. Operating System
  - The programme was scripted for Ubuntu 16.04 LTS, it is yet to be tested for compatibility issues with other operating systems
- - If you are using the file on Windows, on line 13 of ePygenetics.py you will need to change the code to read os.system('cls')
+ - If you are using the file on Windows, on line 13 of ```ePygenetics.py``` you will need to change the code to read ```os.system('cls')```

 ##Input Data Requirements
- - The programme can only read Wiggle (.wig) files with a fixed step of 20, see [this link](https://genome.ucsc.edu/goldenpath/help/wiggle.html) for more information about this file type
+ - The programme can only read Wiggle (.wig) files with a fixed step of 20, this is a standard file format for genetic data with a very specific structure, see [this link](https://genome.ucsc.edu/goldenpath/help/wiggle.html) for more information about this file type
  - **For the programme to read the files, both the script and the files need to be in the same directory**
  - **At least one .wig file is needed to run the programme**
  - Files must contain a "-" in their name to be read by the programme, whatever text is before the dash will be the column heading in the output database so bear this in mind when naming files